How to Apply

 In the Marine Optics Lab, we use satellites to study the ocean.
 Our research spans both creating ocean color remote sensing methods to measure ocean biology and biogeochemistry, and applying remote sensing methods to study changes in marine ecosystems.
 There are several potential projects this summer, all will involve working with satellite data and doing computer-based research, however there will likely be opportunities for some lab-based work also.
 See our group webpage for more details about our ongoing projects.

 The Poulton Lab studies phytoplankton ecology and more recently the role of mixotrophy in the oceanic carbon cycle.
 Dr. Poulton directs the Center for Aquatic Cytometry and uses flow cytometry to detect and enumerate cells of interest using field samples and cultured organisms.
 These flow cytometric tools use laser light to identify and separate cells of interest within mixed assemblages of particles (including both cells and detrital matter).
-For this upcoming 2024 summer season, the Poulton Lab will have openings for two REU interns that will focus on the role of mixotrophy and carbon acquisition (photosynthesis vs heterotrophy) of different mixotrophic cultures.
-In addition, the laboratory will testing a newly developed flow cytometer and how it can be used to identify and separate different phytoplankton groups within seawater and freshwater samples.
-The participants will learn different laboratory techinques including: phytoplankton culturing, data collection and analysis using flow cytometry.
+For this upcoming 2025 summer season, the Poulton Lab will have an opening for one REU intern that will focus on predator/prey relationships in the context of environmental stress.
+Drs.
+Poulton and Miller, alongside an REU student, will be developing new methods to support laboratory experiments with field-based observations.
+The participants will learn different laboratory techniques including: phytoplankton and bacterial culturing, data collection and analysis using flow cytometry.

 • Robin Sleith